Introduction

 }

-// Generates an OpenAPI spec.
+// Generates an OpenAPI document.

 fn generate_openapi() {